Highly Vaccinated Israel Is Seeing A Dramatic Surge In New COVID Cases. Here's Why

 She predicts the coronavirus, like the flu, will mean shots every year.
 "We will have to live with the corona," she said.

-Ido Hadari of the Maccabi HMO, which led the preliminary booster shot study, questioned whether regular shots will become the norm.
+Ido Hadari, of HMO Maccabi, which led the preliminary booster shot study, questioned whether regular shots will become the norm.

 "I don't know of any disease where we are vaccinated every six months, and to be honest, I don't think the public will come to get vaccinated every six months," Hadari said.
 "But you cannot predict anything with this disease."

-Note: An earlier version of this story misspelled the Weizmann Institute of Science as the Weitzmann Institute of Science.